Unconfined Compression Test - UC Test

 - Apply the load so that the device produces an axial strain at a rate of 0.5% to 2.0% per minute, and then record the load and deformation dial readings on the data sheet at every 20 to 50 divisions on deformation the dial.

 - Keep applying the load until (1) the load (load dial) decreases on the specimen significantly, (2) the load holds constant for at least four deformation dial readings, or (3) the deformation is significantly past the 15% strain that was determined in step 5.

 - Draw a sketch to depict the sample failure.

 - Remove the sample from the compression device and obtain a sample for water content determination.
-Determine the water content as in Experiment 1.
+Determine the water content.

 - Convert the dial readings to the appropriate load and length units, and enter these values on the data sheet in the deformation and total load columns.
 (Confirm that the conversion is done correctly, particularly proving dial gauge readings conversion into load)

 - Compute the strain

 - Plot the stress versus strain.
 Show qu as the peak stress (or at 15% strain) of the test.
 Be sure that the strain is plotted on the abscissa.
 See example data.